 - 1 teaspoon kosher salt

 - 1 teaspoon fresh ground black pepper

-Season the chicken with the salt, inside and out.
-Gently work your fingers under the skin on the breast, then rub some of the salt and pepper directly onto the breast meat.
+- Dry brine the capon: Season the capon with the kosher salt, inside and out.
+(Optionally, Gently work your fingers under the skin on the breast, then rub some of the salt directly onto the breast meat.)
 Refrigerate for at least two hours, preferably overnight.
 One hour before cooking, remove the capon from the refrigerator, and let it rest at room temperature.

 Melt the butter in a large frypan over medium-high heat.
 Add the onion, celery, pancetta, raisins, and garlic, then sprinkle with 1 teaspoon of kosher salt.
 Saute until the onions are soft, about five minutes.
 Stir in the chestnuts and rosemary, and cook for one more minute.

-Put the spit on the grill, start the motor spinning, and make sure the drip pan is centered beneath the capon.
+- Rotisserie the stuffed capon, about 105 minutes: Put the spit on the grill, start the motor spinning, and center the drip pan beneath the capon.
 Cook with the lid closed for 1 hour.
-Then, replace the drip pan with the pan full of stuffing, pouring any drippings in the pan onto the sheet of aluminum foil covering the stuffing; it will drip through the slits into the stuffing.
+Replace the drip pan with the pan full of stuffing, pouring any drippings in the pan onto the sheet of aluminum foil covering the stuffing.
+(The drippings will drip through the holes cut in the foil lid and down into the stuffing.
 Close the lid and cook for another 30 minutes.
 At that point, remove the foil from the top of the pan of stuffing and check the capon.
-The capon is done when it measures 155°F in the thickest part of the breast; the stuffing is done when it is browned and crispy on top and measures 150°F in its thickest part.
-Both should take 15 to 30 more minutes, for a total cooking time of about two hours.
+The capon is done when it measures 160°F in the thickest part of the breast; the stuffing in the pan is done when it is browned and crispy on top and measures 150°F in its thickest part.
+Both should take 15 to 30 more minutes, for a total cooking time around 2 hours.